amimipatra-ui/POSIX-shell/README.md

 - readline integration: history, editing, tab completion over builtins and `$PATH`
 - Git-aware prompt showing the current branch

+**Neotech Inforbar**

+-- displays an information about the device with an ASCII art

 ## Build

 Requires GNU readline (not the macOS-default libedit).